BIATeam/BIADocs/docs/40-DeveloperGuide/80-Audit.md

 ---

 # Audit
-This file explains how to activate/deactivate the audit feature (users' modifications tracing) and how to customize it.
+This file explains how to activate/deactivate the audit feature and how to customize it.

 ## Prerequisite

-### Knowledge to have:
 The audit feature is actively using the **Audit.NET** library
 * [Audit.NET github site](https://github.com/thepirat000/Audit.NET)
 * [Audit.NET documentation](https://github.com/thepirat000/Audit.NET/blob/master/README.md)